UWCubeSat/cpp-boot-camp/notes/memory-and-management.md

 </div>

+Can you figure out what line we are at based on Figure 8a?
+Since i exists and is at value 4, we are within the for loop on its last iteration.

 Once `copy()` is done executing, you can imagine that it will dissapear from the stack, and it does.
 After the line `int* ncopy = copy(nums, 4);` is done executing, the stack pointer will roll back and the stack effectively now looks like this:

 ![](../images/stack-no-copy.png)